juancleiton/generate-qrcode-nodejs/README.md

 ## About The Project

 If you need a light, fast and efficient solution to generate QRCode, then this project was born for you.
 Generate your custom code in a simple way.

-## :memo: License
-This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/react-native-design-code/blob/master/LICENSE) for more information.

 ---